ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 The drivers are not active by default, just present in the local apt pool to facilitate installation should they be requested.

-Ubuntu MATE users with computers that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the NVIDIA logo.
+Post-install, Ubuntu MATE users with computers that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the NVIDIA logo.

 <div align="center">
 <img src="/gallery/blog/mate-optimus-19.10.1.png" alt="MATE Optimus" /><br />
 </div>

 Now the NVIDIA 435 drivers are in Ubuntu 19.10, I have given MATE Optimus an update.
-I've added support for NVIDIA On-Demand and will now prompt users to log out when switching the GPU's profile.
+MATE Optimus adds support for NVIDIA On-Demand and will now prompt users to log out when switching the GPU's profile.
 MATE, XFCE, Budgie, Cinnamon, GNOME, KDE and LXQt are all supported.
-Wrappers, called `offload-glx` & `offload-vulkan` can be used to easily offload games/apps to the PRIME renderer. **I am also delighted to see Ubuntu Budgie 19.10 are also shipping MATE Optimus!**
+Wrappers, called `offload-glx` & `offload-vulkan` can be used to easily offload games/apps to the PRIME renderer. **I'm also delighted to see Ubuntu Budgie 19.10 are shipping MATE Optimus too!**

 ### ISO optimisations